-Wales is famous for its Welsh wool industry and its blankets and throws, including Welsh tapestry blankets, from its early history to modern times and is showcased in the National Wool Museum of Wales, in Drefach Felindre, Carmarthenshire.
+Wales is famous for its Welsh wool industry, its blankets and throws, including the iconic Welsh tapestry blankets and they are showcased at the National Wool Museum of Wales, in Drefach Felindre, Carmarthenshire.
 The Museum is located in the Teifi Valley in the former Cambrian Mills and the museum and the town of Drefach Felindre is a National Heritage Site.
 It is part of the National Museum for Wales.

 Welsh wool and the Welsh woollen manufacturing industry was historically one of the most important industries in Wales.
-From ‘o Fôn i Fynwy’, literally from Anglesey to Monmouth or from North to South Wales, the Welsh wool industry spread to all parts of Wales.
-However it was in the Teifi valley and surrounding areas that the wool industry was at its most prolific during the latter parts of the 19th and 20th century.
+From ‘o Fôn i Fynwy’, literally from Anglesey to Monmouth or from one end of North to the other end of South Wales, the Welsh wool industry spread to all parts of Wales.
+However it was in the Teifi valley and surrounding areas of Pembrokeshire and Carmarthenshire that the wool industry was at its most prolific during the latter parts of the 19th and 20th century.

 Today traditionally woven Welsh wool blankets and throws are very popular not only in the UK but also across the world and are supported by national and international campaigns such as the Campaign for Wool.
 Sustainability has become an important issue for consumers and wool is the natural source of sustainable materials.
 Each year, sheep produce a new fleece making yarn a 100% renewable fibre source.
 Wool is a 100% natural fibre and has evolved to become one of the most effective natural forms of all-weather protection known to man.